noahehall/theBookOfNoah/_aws.md

     - where multiple SQS queue are subscribed to an SNS topic
     - when a message is sent tot he SNS topic, the message will be fanne out to the SQS queues
       + i.e. SNS will deliver the message to all SQS queues that are subscribed to the topic

+# Simple Notification Service: SNS
+  1. when should you use SNS/SQS ?
+    - SNS: when you need to push messages
+    - SQS: when you need to pull messages